-This annex describes the specifications relating to the physical characteristics and the laying of the test track.
-These specifications based on a special standard describe the required physical characteristics as well as the test methods for these characteristics.
-Required characteristics of the surface A surface is considered to conform to this standard provided that the texture and voids content or sound absorption coefficient have been measured and found to fulfil all the requirements of paragraphs 2.1. to 2.4. below and provided that the design requirements (paragraph 3.2.) have been met.
-Residual voids content 21 The residual voids content (VC) of the test track paving mixture shall not exceed 8 per cent.
+1 This annex describes the specifications relating to the physical characteristics and the laying of the test track.
+These specifications based on a special standard 2 -describe the required physical characteristics as well as the test methods for these characteristics.
+2 A surface is considered to conform to this standard provided that the texture and voids content or sound absorption coefficient have been measured and found to fulfil all the requirements of paragraphs 2.1. to 2.4. below and provided that the design requirements (paragraph 3.2.) have been met.
+2.1.
+Residual voids content The residual voids content (VC) of the test track paving mixture shall not exceed 8 per cent.
 For the measurement procedure, see paragraph 4.1.
 2.2.
-Sound absorption coefficient If the surface fails to comply with the residual voids content requirement, the surface is acceptable only if its sound absorption coefficient $\alpha \le 0.10$ .
+Sound absorption coefficient If the surface fails to comply with the residual voids content requirement, the surface is acceptable only if its sound absorption coefficient $\alpha \leq 0.10$.
 For the measurement procedure, see paragraph 4.2.
-The requirement of paragraphs 2.1. and 2.2. is met also if only sound absorption has been measured and found to be $\alpha \le 0.10$ .
+The requirement of paragraphs 2.1. and 2.2. is met also if only sound absorption has been measured and found to be $\alpha \leq 0.10$.
 Note: The most relevant characteristic is the sound absorption, although the residual voids content is more familiar among road constructors.
 However, sound absorption needs to be measured only if the surface fails to comply with the voids requirement.
 This is motivated because the latter is connected with relatively large uncertainties in terms of both measurements and relevance and some surfaces therefore erroneously may be rejected when based only on the voids measurement.
 2.3.
-Texture depth The texture depth (TD) measured according to the volumetric method (see paragraph 4.3. below) shall be: TD > 0.4 mmHomogeneity of the surface 2.4 Every practical effort shall be taken to ensure that the surface is made to be as homogeneous as possible within the test area.
-This includes the texture and voids content, but it should also be observed that if the rolling process results in more effective rolling at some places than others, the texture may be different and unevenness causing bumps may also occur.
-Period of testing In order to check whether the surface continues to conform to the texture and voids content or sound absorption requirements stipulated in this standard. periodic testing of the surface shall be done at the following intervals: (a) For residual voids content (VC) or sound absorption ( $\alpha$ ): When the surface is new:
+The texture depth (TD) measured according to the volumetric method (see paragraph 4.3. below) shall be: TD ≥ 0.4 mm 2.4.
+Homogeneity of the surface Every practical effort shall be taken to ensure that the surface is made to be as homogeneous as possible within the test area.
+This includes the texture and

-&lt;sup>2-ISO 10844:1994.
+2-ISO 10844:1994.